Simon & Marcy: Events

 While playing basketball at Marceline's house, Finn and Jake are surprised to learn that Marceline invited the Ice King to play as well.
 After the two inquire, Marceline reveals that she had known the Ice King when he was still a human man named Simon Petrikov, 996 years before the timeframe of the episode.

 The episode then flashes back 996 years, following the destruction of civilization in the mysterious Mushroom War.
 Simon and Marceline—who Simon affectionately called Marcy—wander the outskirts of a destroyed and unidentified city.
 After hearing a rustling from the woods, Simon is forced to put on the mysterious ice crown.
 The crown gives the wearer ice-related magic powers but also drains them of their sanity.
 Using the power of the crown, Simon freezes what was making the rustling: a deer.
 Marcy eventually manages to snap Simon out of his bout of craziness, and later that night Simon sings the theme song from the sitcom Cheers to cheer her up.
 While laughing, Marcy begins to cough, and Simon realizes she is in need of medicine.

 The two make their way into the ruins of the city looking for chicken soup in order to cure Marcy's illness.
-Inside the ruins of a soupery, Simon and Marcy run into some sort of mutated slime-creature, but Simon manages to knock it out with this crown.
+Inside the ruins of a soupery, Simon and Marcy run into some sort of mutated slime-creature, but Simon manages to knock it out with his crown.
 The two flee and eventually discover what they believe is a food cart.
 Hopeful, Simon approaches it, only to realize that the vehicle is actually a mobile clam delivery service.
 Frustrated, Simon kicks the doors, which alerts several more slime creatures inside the vehicle.
 Simon, scared and hoping to protect Marcy, pushes the vehicle off of a bridge, and the resulting sound alerts a horde of the mutants.
 Simon and Marcy run into an alley, but are trapped.
 As a last resort, Simon places Marcy in an abandoned car and puts the crown on his head.
 In order to maintain his sanity, he sings the theme to Cheers while he unleashes a blast of ice which stops the mutant hordes in their tracks.
 Simon is able to eventually snap out of his insanity, and a sentient mass of bubblegum subsequently gives him a can of chicken soup.
 Marcy tells Simon that she loves him.
 Simon hugs her back saying he loves her too, but calls her Gunter.

 In the present, Marceline concludes her tale, to a shocked Finn and Jake and an oblivious Ice King.
 Marceline notes that Marcy and Simon "lived happily ever after", and Finn, Jake, and herself watch as the Ice King dunks several baskets, still unable to remember his former self.